openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/07-native.md

 # Going Native

+## This step requires 10-15 minutes of your time!

+This step **requires around 10-15 minutes of your time** due to the aggressive build-time optimizations Quarkus does at build-time coupled with the limited resources of this environment.
+Real-world environments will enjoy much greater build-time performance.

 Let’s now produce a native executable for our application.
 It improves the startup time of the application, and produces a minimal disk footprint.
 The executable would have everything to run the application including the "JVM" (shrunk to be just enough to run the application), and the application.

 We will be using GraalVM, which includes a native compiler for producing native images for a number of languages, including Java.
 It's been installed for you: